kalisjoshua/lean-rfc/CONTRIBUTING.md

 ## Changes

 Changes to this project should follow [Lean RFC] guidelines.
-Any questions should be posed as [issues] and discussed there.

 ### Commit Messages